Code-Institute-Submissions/htmltablebuilder/README.md

 This deletes all of the worksheets in html_table_builder with the exception of Rules.

-This allows the user to go to a reset situation.
+This is a housekeeping feature that allows the user to go to a reset situation.

 The User is advised that 'This will remove all of the worksheets other than Rules'